drewstopherlee/Technitium-Allow/README.md

 # Technitium-Allow

-Adds domains to Technitium DNS Allowed Zones when NXDOMAIN is encountered.

-Technitium-Allow is a Chrome extension that detects domains that fail to resolve (NXDOMAIN) and lets you quickly add them to your Technitium DNS Allowed Zones.
-It keeps a small history of NXDOMAINs and lets you add the current site manually.

-# Technitium-Allow

 **Adds domains to Technitium DNS Allowed Zones when NXDOMAIN is encountered.**

 Technitium-Allow is a Chrome extension that detects domains that fail to resolve (NXDOMAIN) and lets you quickly add them to your Technitium DNS Allowed Zones.
 It keeps a small history of NXDOMAINs and lets you add the current site manually.